Buying real estate in the French Alps?

 What are typical buyer closing costs for houses in the French Alps right now?

-The single largest closing cost category for house buyers in the French Alps is transfer taxes paid to the département, which is why people often say "frais de notaire" are mostly taxes rather than the notary's actual fee.
+The largest closing cost category for most house buyers in the French Alps is the transfer tax and related public charges, not the notary’s actual personal fee.

 We cover all these costs and what are the strategies to minimize them in our property pack about the French Alps.